ADDITIONAL PROGRAM REQUIREMENTS

 - Students may repeat the exam up to three times, but must schedule a meeting with the program director after a second unsuccessful attempt.

 - Click the HOBET V link on the right to find out more about, and to register for the HOBET V exam.

+(Result)

+- Students may repeat the exam up to three times, but must schedule a meeting with the program director after a second unsuccessful attempt.

+- Click the TEAS V - AH link on the right to find out more about, and to register for the TEAS V - AH exam.